RonakRoy/RonakRoy.github.io/index.md

     title="Experience"
     page_url="/experience/"
     image_path="/assets/images/experience.jpeg"
-    description="I've been able to apply my knowledge of computer science, electronics, and mechanical engineering both as a part of research at MIT and UC San Diego as well as engineering internships in industry at companies including Tesla." %}
+    description="I've been able to apply my knowledge of mechanical engineering, electronics, and software through industries internships at Tesla and other companies, as well as research at MIT and UC San Diego." %}

 {% include card.html
     title="Engineering Teams"